Mrucznik/U3p5bW9uLUdhamRh/README.md

 ## Project structure

-- db - contains database schema.
+- db - contains database schema and database connection configuration.
 - engine - contains source code of saving URLs and fetching mechanism.
     - database - implementation with storing URLs in a MySQL database.
     - in_memory - implementation with storing URLs in memory.